GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Conclusion future opportunities

 \section{Conclusion \& future opportunities}

 In this work we have presented \GX, a GPU-native gyrokinetic code focused on tokamak and stellarator design at reactor scales.
-We have described the numerical algorithms that we use to solve the electromagnetic $\delta f$ gyrokinetic system, in particular the discretization scheme that is pseudo-spectral in the entire five-dimensional phase space, leveraging the Laguerre-Hermite velocity-space formulation developed by \citet{Mandell2018}.
+We have described the numerical algorithms that we use to solve the electromagnetic $\delta\!f$ gyrokinetic system, in particular the discretization scheme that is pseudo-spectral in the entire five-dimensional phase space, leveraging the Laguerre-Hermite velocity-space formulation developed by \citet{Mandell2018}.
 We have shown several linear and nonlinear benchmarks against established flux-tube gyrokinetic codes in both tokamak and stellarator geometry, verifying that \GX correctly simulates gyrokinetic turbulence in the small $\rho_*$ limit.
 The combination of GPU acceleration and favorable convergence properties of the Laguerre-Hermite velocity-space basis for nonlinear problems enables useful turbulence simulations in minutes.

 Additional work will also focus on improving the efficiency of simulations that include kinetic electrons.
 At present, the need to resolve the fast parallel electron motion results in an increase in simulation cost by a factor of roughly $2\sqrt{m_i/m_e}\approx 120$ compared to simulations with Boltzmann electrons (the factor of 2 is from the additional kinetic species, and the square root of the mass ratio comes from $v_{te}/v_{ti}$).
 We have also shown that kinetic electron cases may require more Hermite resolution, especially if resolving the trapped-passing boundary is essential.
 Exploration of different choices of velocity-space coordinates for the electrons or improvements to the basis functions used (for example, a method to bound the Hermite collocation points to constrain $v_{\parallel\mathrm{max}}$, as in \citet{Candy2016}, which could alleviate the CFL timestep restriction) could increase efficiency.
 In addition, the reduced electron models of \citet{Beer1996, Snyder2001, Abel2013a} provide insight into how to eliminate the fast timescales associated with parallel electron motion.
-A combination of these approaches with implicit timestepping schemes could enable kinetic electron simulations with nearly the same efficiency as the Boltzmann electron simulations we have presented.
+A combination of these approaches with implicit timestepping schemes could enable kinetic electron simulations with nearly the same efficiency as the Boltzmann electron simulations we have presented. { Additionally, we are investigating machine-learning methods for sub-grid models and closures \citep{barbour2021,barbour2022}, as well as methods for dynamically adapting the number of modes in the system.}